mdn/content/files/en-us/web/api/shared_storage_api/index.md

 ### Reading and processing data from shared storage

 As mentioned above, to extract useful results from a shared storage worklet you need to use an **output gate**.
-In this example, we'll use the Select URL output gate to read the user's experiment group and then load a URL in a fenced frame based on their group.
+In this example, we'll use the content selection output gate to read the user's experiment group and then load a URL in a fenced frame based on their group.

 To use the output gate, you need to: